RayBytes/minehut-file-watcher/README.md

 --setauth=<token>
 Set the password to use to authenticate with Minehut (not persistent, you may need to update this)

+--setprofiletoken=<id>
+Set the SLG profile token to authenticate with Minehut

+--dump=<auth>
+If you use the code in the read me, you can just dump the result here and everything will be set for you.

 --getconfig
 Get your current config.
 Useful for debugging.